gep13/gep13/input/blog/4x4-off-road-drivinghighland-safaris-aberfeldy.md

 Published: 28/6/2011
 Tags:
 - 4x4
-- Land Rover
+- land rover
-- Present
+- present
 ---

 Last year I was struggling to think what I could get my dad for his Christmas.
 Every year it is the same problem, and normally the same sort of present gets bought, namely something to do with Golf.
 Don’t get me wrong, he loves his Golf, and he plays just about every weekend, so I don’t think he minds getting Golf related presents, but I always try to get him something different.
 In the past, this has ranged from “geek” related presents like a Bluetooth hands free kit for his car to Billy Connolly DVDs.
 However, this time I wanted to do something different, and after trawling the internet, I stumbled across this website: